Cinnamon Roll Cake

 /

 Normally, this would not look quite so soupy.
-Like I said previously, it still worked out okay.
+I am not a fan of this method and unltimately do not recommend it.
+Like I said previously, though, it still worked out okay.

 /